robertocarroll/robertocarroll/_posts/2011-04-01-have-app-will-travel.markdown

 To feel like a local, there's nothing quite like recommendations by people you know who live or used to live there.
 I've read about apps such as Foursquare and Gogobot, which profess to provide this social element but I haven't had time to work out how to use them yet.

 In truth, I am resisting letting the iPhone take over completely.
 Apps have many benefits, but what is lost from the way we experience travel?
 The guidebook with annotations scrawled in the margins.
 The ripped map circled with highlights.
 Such assorted detritus is not only the way I have got to know many places in the past, it is a memento of that process of discovery.
 It is a souvenir of the first encounter with a place.
 Until I find an app that can log my experience in a convenient form, I won't rely on the iPhone as my only travel guide.

+*Published in [The National](http://www.thenational.ae/lifestyle/travel/have-app-will-travel-at-the-expense-of-the-experience?pageCount=0) on 1 April 2011.*